xxx52rus/devops-school/git-commands.md

 `origin/master` - differences between local version and remote

 `origin` - name can be changed, you can work with different repositories thus many pointers may be used.
+Shorthand repository name.

 `git remote show` - shows what's happening with remote repo